jvargeaux/speech_to_text/README.md

 # Speech to Text

-A transformer based neural network designed for Automatic Speech Recognition (ASR).
+A transformer based neural network designed for Speech to Text (S2T) and Automatic Speech Recognition (ASR) tasks.
 Takes in human speech audio and outputs readable text in the target language.

-Initial training done on the LibriSpeech dataset.
+Current available langauges: English

 # Table of Contents